 Weber itself, started in 1851 in New York.
 The company produced many pianos for performers and recorders alike.
 The pianos from Weber also became very popular in Europe.
 Several royal families ended up buying their pianos.
 Although owned by another entity, Weber pianos are still known for being reliable and having good craftsmanship behind them.

 Weber first was owned by Aeolian-American, another instrument company, but that company went out of business in 1985.
 At which time, Weber was sold to Young Chang.
-Young Chang was a Korean piano manufacturer and they then sold the company to Samsung Group two years after buying the company.
+Young Chang was a Korean piano manufacturer and they then sold the company to Samsung Group 2 years after buying the company.

 Despite selling Weber to Samsung, Young Chang still manufacturers the Weber brand.
 Weber pianos are produced in two categories: Weber and Albert Weber.
 The Weber pianos are the entry level pianos and some mid-level pianos.
 Albert Weber, named after the founder of the company, is the name of their high-end pianos.